swiftlang/swift-evolution/proposals/0233-codepoint-and-character-literals.md

 > Cells marked with an asterisk `*` indicate behavior that is different from the current language behavior.

-As we are introducing a separate literal syntax `'a'` for “scalar” text objects, and making it the preferred syntax for `Unicode.Scalar` and `Character`, it will no longer be possible to initialize `String`s or `StaticString`s from unicode scalar literals or character literals.
-To users, this will have no discernable impact, as double quoted literals will simply be inferred as string literals.
+As we are introducing a separate literal syntax `'a'` for “single element” text objects, and making it the preferred syntax for `Unicode.Scalar` and `Character`, it will no longer be possible to initialize `String`s or `StaticString`s from unicode scalar literals or character literals.
+To users, this will have no discernable impact, as double-quoted literals will simply be inferred as string literals.

 This proposal will have no impact on custom `ExpressibleBy` conformances, however, integer types `UInt8` through `Int` will now be available as source types provided by the `ExpressibleByUnicodeScalarLiteral.init(unicodeScalarLiteral:)` initializer.
 For these specializations, the initializer will be responsible for enforcing the compile-time ASCII range check on the unicode scalar literal.